Vulcan (hypothetical planet): Hypotheses and observations

-Theories that there could be planets orbiting inside Mercury's orbit were put forward by British scientist Thomas Dick in 1838 and by French physicist, mathematician, and astronomer Jacques Babinet in 1846 who suggested there may be "incandescent clouds of a planetary kind, circling the Sun" and proposed the name "Vulcan" (after the god Vulcan from Roman mythology) for a planet close to the Sun.
+Proposals that there could be planets orbiting inside Mercury's orbit were put forward by British scientist Thomas Dick in 1838 and by French physicist, mathematician, and astronomer Jacques Babinet in 1846 who suggested there may be "incandescent clouds of a planetary kind, circling the Sun" and proposed the name "Vulcan" (after the god Vulcan from Roman mythology) for a planet close to the Sun.

 As a planet near the Sun would be lost in its glare, several observers mounted systematic searches to try to catch it during "transit", i.e. when it passes in front of the Sun's disc.
 German amateur astronomer Heinrich Schwabe searched unsuccessfully on every clear day from 1826 to 1843 and Yale scientist Edward Claudius Herrick conducted observations twice daily starting in 1847, hoping to catch a planet in transit.
 French physician and amateur astronomer Edmond Modeste Lescarbault began searching the Sun's disk in 1853, and more systematically after 1858, with a 3.75 inch (95 mm) refractor in an observatory he set up outside his surgery.

 Le Verrier's prediction

 In 1840, François Arago, the director of the Paris Observatory, suggested to mathematician Urbain Le Verrier that he work on the topic of Mercury's orbit around the Sun.
-The goal of this study was to construct a model based on Sir Isaac Newton's laws of motion and gravitation.
+The goal of the study was to construct a model based on Sir Isaac Newton's laws of motion and gravitation.
 By 1843, Le Verrier published his provisional theory regarding Mercury's motion, with a detailed presentation published in 1845, which would be tested during a transit of Mercury across the face of the Sun in 1848.
 Predictions from Le Verrier's theory failed to match the observations.

-Despite this, Le Verrier continued his work and, in 1859, published a more thorough study of Mercury's motion.
-This was based on a series of meridian observations of the planet and 14 transits.
-This study's rigor meant that some unknown factor would cause any differences from observation.
+Despite that, Le Verrier continued his work and, in 1859, published a more thorough study of Mercury's motion.
+That was based on a series of meridian observations of the planet and 14 transits.
+The study's rigor meant that any differences between the motion predicted and what was observed would point to the influence of an unknown factor.
 Indeed, some discrepancies remained.
 During Mercury's orbit, its perihelion advances by a small amount, something called perihelion precession.
 The observed value exceeds the classical mechanics prediction by the small amount of 43 arcseconds per century.

 Le Verrier postulated that the excess precession could be explained by the presence of some unidentified object or objects inside the orbit of Mercury.
-He calculated that it was either another Mercury size planet or, since it was unlikely that astronomers were failing to see such a large object, an unknown asteroid belt near the Sun.
+He calculated that it was either another Mercury-sized planet or, since it was unlikely that astronomers were failing to see such a large object, an unknown asteroid belt near the Sun.

-The fact that Le Verrier had predicted the existence of the planet Neptune in 1846 using the same techniques lent veracity to his claim.
+The fact that Le Verrier had predicted the existence of the planet Neptune in 1846, using the same techniques, lent veracity to his claim.